Skip to main content

 National changes to childcare voucher schemes

-Parents who are currently registered on existing employer supported childcare voucher schemes - like Fideliti - will be able to remain in these schemes for as long as their employer continues to offer the scheme.
+Parents who are currently registered on Fideliti are able to remain in the scheme.

-After the 4 October 2018 you will be permitted to re-join the Fideliti Childcare Voucher Scheme if you have remained with the same employer and have had a salary deduction taken/voucher issued within the last 52 weeks.
+If you leave the Fideliti childcare voucher scheme for any reason, you can re-join up to a period of 52 weeks.
+You'll need to have remained at the University of Bath and have had a salary deduction taken or voucher issued within that time.
 After this period you will be classed as a new joiner and will be unable to re-join the scheme.

 If you change employment you will also lose eligibility to the scheme.